The Logos: The Meletic Testament (Chapter 9 The Message)

 175. It does not stand alone like a sturdy pillar of a temple—it naturally flows like a graceful river.

 176. Meleticism is not a divine light to follow blindly—it is the willingness to walk without one.
+It is not a piety to follow with observance—it is the acceptance of one's ultimate fate.

 178. The message does not promise eternal salvation—it prepares one for the difficulties and challenges of life.

-181. It does not belong to the teacher who taught it—it belongs to the moment of recognition.
+181. It does not belong to the teacher who taught it—it belongs to the moment of its recognition.

 182. The message is not a holy gift to enshrine—it is instead, a gesture of the Logos to be spread.